 KidTripster Tip: Don’t be afraid to get your hands dirty.
 Many travel destinations have one-day volunteer opportunities for tourists, including kids.
 Seek out these socially-responsible tour companies.
 While it may seem odd to pay to work, the rewards are immense.

 What to do?

-With a guide and driver, we arrived via oxen cart at the home of Ame, a married mother with four children, ranging in age from 10- to 18-years old.
-The family lives in a two-room stilted hut with palm leaf walls and a tin roof.
+With a guide and driver, we arrived via oxen cart at the home of Ame, a married mother with four children, ranging in age from 10- to 18-years-old.
+The family lived in a two-room stilted hut with palm leaf walls and a tin roof.
 (Beyond provided the roof as part of a previous project.)
-On this day, we helped Ame make additional palm leaf panels to complete the walls for her kitchen building.
+On this day, we helped Ame make additional palm leaf panels to complete the walls for her kitchen.
 My sons, ages 10 and 13, took their jobs very seriously.
 In all, we made 13 panels; she needs another 200.

 We had a very good conversation with our guide and driver.
 You truly have to feel for the Cambodian people.
 They were very open about the impact the Khmer Rouge and civil war have had on this country.
 Our driver lost nearly his entire family in the genocide.
 Today, they view tourism as a way to escape poverty and improve the country’s economy.

 We watched as our guide, Sokha, prepared a special meal for the family.
 It consisted of herbs (garlic, ginger, lemongrass), red chillies, fish paste (fermented bones and guts, plus salt), and winged red ants.
 Yep, ants.
 To be polite, we tasted the dish, considered a special treat for the family.
 Needless to say, we won’t be having it again.
 Our lunch consisted of vegetarian sandwiches wrapped in palm leaves and fresh fruit.
 A large banana leaf served as a tablecloth.